labgm/FAIR/README.md

 --min-quality   <int>   minimal quality value to trim

 Advanced options:
 --adapter     <adapter>          adapter sequence that will be removed (unpaired reads)
                                 required with --only-remove
 --forward-adapter   <adapter>    adapter sequence that will be removed
-                                in the forward paired-end reads (required with --only-remove) --reverse-adapter   <adapter>   adapter sequence that will be removed in the reverse paired-end reads (required with --only-remove) --phred-offset    <33 or 64>    PHRED quality offset in the input reads (33 or 64) [default: auto-detect]
+                                in the forward paired-end reads (required with --only-remove) --reverse-adapter   <adapter>    adapter sequence that will be removed in the reverse paired-end reads (required with --only-remove) -mm/--mismatch      <int>        mismatch rate global (5'/3')
+                                [default: 2] 2 bases
+-mmr/--mismatch-right            mismatch rate in region 3'
+                                [default: 0.5] 50% incompatibilities
+--phred-offset    <33 or 64>     PHRED quality offset in the input reads (33 or 64)
+                                [default: auto-detect]
 ```